 10-09-1893 – 02-25-1945 Mário de Andrade – Born in São Paulo, Sã Paulo, Brazil.
-Brazilian poet, novelist, musicologist, art historian, critic and photographer.
+Brazilian poet, novelist, musicologist, art historian, critic, and photographer.
 One of the founders of Brazilian modernism, he had an enormous influence on modern Brazilian literature.
 Andrade was the central figure in the avant-garde movement of São Paulo for twenty years.
 Trained as a musician, he is best known as a poet and novelist.
 Andrade was personally involved in virtually every discipline that was connected with São Paulo modernism.
 His photography and essays on a wide variety of subjects, from history to literature and music, were widely published.
 He was the driving force behind the Week of Modern Art, the 1922 event that reshaped both literature and the visual arts in Brazil.
 Andrade remained very protective of his private life.
 Although it is widely acknowledged that he experienced strong sexual attractions towards other men, few details have been published about this aspect of his life.
 One of his short stories, Frederico Paciēncia deals directly with his own homosexuality.
 Written and revised many times between 1924 and 1942, it was published posthumously in 1947.

 10-09-1960 – 12-11-2008 Maddie Blaustein – Born in Long Island, New York.
 She was born intersex and was assigned male at birth.
 She lived as male for many years before transitioning to female.
 As an activist in the transgender community, she organized and supported the group Second Life.
 She was an American voice actress and was known for her voice-actor work for 4Kids Entertainment, DuArt Film and Video, and NYAV Post.
 She was also a comic book writer and artist, having worked for both Marvel Comics and Milestone Comics, and an animation director.
 Blaustein died on December 11, 2008 form an untreated stomach virus.